 A note on labels.

-While assigning a label to sexuality may feel a bit arbitrary or like being trapped inside a box for some people, for others, these labels are very important.
+Assigning a label to sexuality may feel a bit arbitrary or like being trapped inside a box for some people.
+For others, these labels are very important.

 "For folks with marginalized identities, having a shared language can create a sense of community and safety in a world that is often unsupportive of diversity.
 Whereas straight, cis folks can move through the world feeling fairly certain that the majority of people they meet will share those identities, folks who have marginalized sexual identities cannot.
 Furthermore, these identities are often invisible, so appearance alone does not indicate whether or not an identity is shared," Tanner tells mbg.